-- Attach separate sheets on which you follow the same format and sequence as on the printed form, if you need more space for any part or line item. - Show totals on the printed form. - Put the organization's name and employer identification number (EIN) on the attached separate sheets and identify the part or line that the attachments support. - You may show money items as whole dollars.
-To do so, drop any amount less than 50 cents and increase any amount from 50 through 99 cents to the next higher dollar.
+Attach separate sheets on which you follow the same format and sequence as on the printed form, if you need more space for any part or line item.

+- Show totals on the printed form. - Put the organization's name and employer identification number (EIN) on the attached separate sheets and identify the part or line that the attachments support. - You may round off cents to whole dollars on your return and schedules.
+If you do round to whole dollars, you must round all amounts.
+To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar.
+For example, \$1.39 becomes \$1 and \$2.50 becomes \$3.